deejaygraham/deejaygraham.github.io/src/content/posts/2025-09-03-microbit-canvas.md

 ```

 The remainder of the code does a lot of geometric work as in the original to position the buttons and display centrally
 and to work out where to place the top left colour swatches.
-Each rendering of the microbit picks a random colour for the
+Each refresh of the page picks a random colour for the
-swatches.
+swatches, something that was only changed by the shortcode version when the whole site was rebuilt.

 ```js
 const randomColour = () => {